North Georgia roller derby team offers a community for local women

 For others, the opportunity to be physical in a sport outside of high school is an attraction in its own right.

-“Skating and brute strength sounds fun,” said Meadows, a Fairmount native and Gordon Central graduate, who joined the team at the encouragement of Jones, a co-worker of hers.
+“Skating and brute strength sounds fun,” said Meadows, a Fairmount native, who joined the team at the encouragement of Jones, a co-worker of hers.

 “There are rules to ensure it’s not complete chaos,” Eagan said.
 “But it’s still pretty rough.”